5.4: Other Controversial Issues

 One drug Drug of interest and medications

-Single does Chronic administration
+Single dose Chronic administration

 No disease Multiple diseases